 Minimalism is very useful when you travel a lot.
 Traveling light vs. traveling unconscious about the things we take and reasons why we take them is a big difference.

 But do you need minimalism to stay with you forever when you live in an apartment in a city, having a family?
-What is the sense in having no candles or limiting the number of clothes?
+What is the sense of having no candles or limiting the number of clothes?
 It isn’t necessary.
-Is it wise?
+Is it wise